-- 8. Anti-Bias Syllabus Statement: We respect the rights and dignity of each individual and group.
+- 11. Anti-Bias Syllabus Statement: We respect the rights and dignity of each individual and group.
 We reject prejudice and intolerance, and we work to understand differences.
 We believe that equity and inclusion are critical components for campus community members to thrive.
 If you are a target or a witness of a bias incident, you are encouraged to submit a report to the URI Bias Response Team at www.uri.edu/brt.
-There you will also find people and resources to help. - 9.
-Disability Services for Students Statement: Your access in this course is important.
-Please send me your Disability Services for Students (DSS) accommodation letter early in the semester so that we have adequate time to discuss and arrange your approved academic accommodations.
-If you have not yet established services through DSS, please contact them to engage in a confidential conversation about the process for requesting reasonable accommodations in the classroom.
-DSS can be reached by calling: 401-874-2098, visiting: web.uri.edu/disability, or emailing: dss@etal.uri.edu. - 10.
-Academic Enhancement Center: Located in Roosevelt Hall, the AEC offers free face-to-face and web-based services to undergraduate students seeking academic support.
-Peer tutoring is available for STEM-related courses by appointment online and in-person.
-The Writing Center offers peer tutoring focused on supporting undergraduate writers at any stage of a writing assignment.
-The UCS160 course and academic skills consultations offer students strategies and activities aimed at improving their studying and test-taking skills.
-Complete details about each of these programs, up-to-date schedules, contact information and self-service study resources are all available on the AEC website, uri.edu/aec.
+There you will also find people and resources to help. - 12.
+Disability, Access, and Inclusion Services for Students Statement: Your access in this course is important.
+Please send me your Disability, Access, and Inclusion (DAI)

+accommodation letter early in the semester so that we have adequate time to discuss and arrange your approved academic accommodations.
+If you have not yet established services through DAI, please contact them to engage in a confidential conversation about the process for requesting reasonable accommodations in the classroom.
+DAI can be reached by calling: 401-874-2098, visiting: web.uri.edu/disability, or emailing: dai@etal.uri.edu.
+We are available to meet with students enrolled in Kingston as well as Providence courses.

+13. Academic Enhancement Center: The Academic Enhancement Center (AEC) offers face-to-face and online services to undergraduate students seeking academic support.
+Services are based out of Roosevelt Hall, the Carothers Library room LL004, and online.
+Peer tutoring is available for STEM & BUS-related courses through the Drop-In Center and small-group tutoring.
+The Writing Center peer consultants offer feedback focused on supporting undergraduate writers at any stage of a writing assignment.
+The UCS 160 course and one-to-one Academic Skills Consultations offer strategies for improving studying and test-taking skills.
+Complete details about each of these programs, up-to-date schedules, contact information, and self-service study resources are all available on the AEC website, uri.edu/aec.